h-sigma/Smarticles/README.md

   myEmitter.setParticleSystem(&sys);
 ```
 The emission rate is the number of particles generated per second.
 Manipulate through `Emitter::getEmissionRate()` and `Emitter::setEmissionRate()`.
-An Emitter inherits from sf::Transformable (which can be changed by giving it your own transformable-ish class as the second template argument, i.e. `Emitter<PGreen, MyTransformable>`).

 Now, you can attach modifiers to Emitters as well.
 These are functions, often lambdas, of type `void(ParticleType&, Emitter<ParticleType>*)`.
 Notice the two arguments.